LetteraUnica/neural_cellular_automata/README.md

 # Adversarial Takeover of Neural Cellular Automata

 ## What is this?
-This is the code and experiments of the paper Adversarial Takeover of Neural Cellular Automata published in ALIFE 2022.
+This is the code and experiments of the paper Adversarial Takeover of Neural Cellular Automata, published in ALIFE 2022.
 We added **adversaries** to a **Neural Cellular Automaton** in order to change its color, shape or even both!

 ![](pytorch_ca\Presentation_videos\GIFs\lizard_red.gif)